DavidRambo/dnr-hugo/content/portfolio/resume.md

   - Elliott Gilbert Memorial Prize for Best Honors Thesis, June 2011
 - BA, History, with honors, 2011

+### Other relevant training

+- UC Davis, Continuing and Professional Education --- 2022
+  - Data Preparation, Modeling and Visualization with Python
+  - Python for Data Analysis

 ## Professional Service and Collaborations

 - Review Board Member --- _Angelaki: Journal of the Theoretical Humanities_ --- December 2017 to May 2023